-This reduces the Makefile further, as shown −
+This reduces the Makefile further, as shown below −

 OBJECTS = main.o hello.o factorial.o hello: $(OBJECTS) cc $(OBJECTS) -o hello hellp.o: functions.h main.o: functions.h factorial.o: functions.h

-make uses a special target, named .SUFFIXES to allow you to define your own suffixes.
-For example, refer the dependency line −
+Make uses a special target, named .SUFFIXES to allow you to define your own suffixes.
+For example, refer the dependency line given below −

 .SUFFIXES: .foo .bar